Joyanta-Kumar/THE-CSE/Semester-3.md

 > Progress: 0 / 30 hour <br>
 > Last topic: null <br>
 ### Topics:
-Introduction to the course and its objectives.History and Society of Bengal under the British rule and Pakistan rule: The impact of British and Pakistan rules on the economy and education of the people.
-Language Movement of 1952, Events Leading to the Mass Upsurge of 1969, War of Independence and the Emergence of Bangladesh in 1971.Study of Geography and Resources of Bangladesh:
+1. Introduction to the course and its objectives.
+2. History and Society of Bengal under the British rule and Pakistan rule:
+    1. The impact of British and Pakistan rules on the economy and education of the people.
+    2. Language Movement of 1952, Events Leading to the Mass Upsurge of 1969
+    3. War of Independence and the Emergence of Bangladesh in 1971
+3. Study of Geography and Resources of Bangladesh:
+    1. Location
+    2. Area
+    3. Boundary
+    4. Ecological Settings
+    5. River System
+    6. Climate
+    7. People
+    8. Resources of Bangladesh.
+4. Social Structure of Bangladesh.
+5. Culture of Bangladesh:
+    1. Language
+    2. Literature
+    3. Art
-Location, Area, Boundary, Ecological Settings, River System, Climate, People and Resources of Bangladesh.
-Social Structure of Bangladesh.
-Culture of Bangladesh: Language, Literature, Art and Culture of Bangladesh.
-Politics, Formation and role of major political parties in Bangladesh and Constitutional development of Bangladesh.Economy of Bangladesh.Achievements in different sectors (economy, culture, sports etc.) of Bangladesh.Socio-cultural problems and prospects of Bangladesh
+    4. Culture of Bangladesh.
+7. Politics, Formation and role of major political parties in Bangladesh and Constitutional development of Bangladesh.
+8. Economy of Bangladesh
+9. Achievements in different sectors
+    1. economy
+    2. culture
+    3. sports
+10. Socio-cultural problems and prospects of Bangladesh